arbor-sim/arbor/doc/py_recipe.rst

 .. function:: make_cable_cell(seed, params)

-    Construct a branching cable cell with a random morphology and synapse end points locations described by :attr:`params`.
+    Construct a branching cable cell with a random morphology (via parameter :attr:`seed`) and synapse end points locations described by parameter :attr:`params`.

     The soma has an area of 500 μm², a bulk resistivity of 100 Ω·cm, and the ion channel and synapse dynamics are described by a Hodgkin-Huxley (HH) mechanism.